Winona, Ontario: History

+Government

+Formerly part of Saltfleet Township and the City of Stoney Creek until amalgamation in 2001, Winona is represented locally by Jeff Beattie, the councillor for Ward 10 on Hamilton City Council.
+Additionally, Winona forms part of the federal and provincial electoral districts of Hamilton East-Stoney Creek.
+At the federal level, it is represented by Conservative Member of Parliament Ned Kuruc, who worked as a mortgage specialist, entrepreneur and cannabis brand owner before entering politics.
+At the provincial level, it is represented by Progressive Conservative Neil Lumsden, a former Canadian Football League Player who serves as the Minister of Sport.

 Peach festival

 Winona hosts the annual Winona Peach Festival at the end of August in celebration of the peach harvest.
 It began in 1967 to raise money for local charitable organizations.

 Schools

 Winona's first school was a private school, located close to the Fifty Creek.
 In 1816 marked a turning point for education as Winona's John Willson spearheaded Upper Canada's first Common School Act.
 The third elementary school building was located at Highway 8 and Winona Road and was called.

 Winona's present Elementary School moved to this newly constructed facility in 2012.
 The building is the fifth elementary school built and is on the same site of the Winona High School, which was located at the corner of Lewis Road and Barton Street until it was sold to the Roman Catholic School Board.

 Glover Road Public School was built to ease the congestion of Fruitland and Winona schools when the population boomed after WWII.
 The population boom was short-lived however, and the school closed in 1982.

 In 2009, the school building located at Lewis Road and Barton Street that was originally Winona High School was demolished with plans to relocate Winona Public School to this location.
 A time capsule was discovered by an operator of an excavator.
 It had been sealed in the cornerstone when the school was built in 1962.